The Best Bars and Pubs in Liberty Village Toronto

 Something in the Water Brewing Co – 151 East Liberty St

 This craft brewer offers an ever changing selection of local beers from sour’s to pale ales and lagers.
 The European style cafe design offers patrons a small and colourful scene.
 Enjoy a flight of sample beers or a pint inside or relax outside on their patio, with limited seating.

 NODO Liberty – 120 Lynn Williams St

 Nodo is located in a high traffic area in the heart of Liberty Village.
-Nodo offers classic Italian fare and has a pretty big central bar area and upstairs patio offering a wide range of drink options including wine, cocktails and beer.
+They offer classic Italian fare and has a pretty big central bar area.
+They also have an excellent patio offering a wide range of drink options including wine, cocktails and beer.

 Merci Mon Ami – 171 East Liberty St

 Merci Mon Ami is an independently owned spot located right next to Local Public Eatery.
-They’ve got a more intimate patio for drinks in hotter months and a few tables inside to enjoy a beer and wine.
+They’ve got a more intimate patio for drinks in hotter months.
+They also provide a few tables inside to enjoy a beer and wine.

 Liberty Village bars and pubs provide a little something different for every drink taste.
 Most spots are located within easy walking distance to each other, so why not try a few?